-Each proficiency will have a specified time to complete.
+Each skill competency proficiency will have a specified time to complete.
 During that time period, practice of the proficiency skill must have occurred with a peer, preceptor, course instructor or GATP faculty before a final assessment can occur.
 It is your responsibility to keep up with these and complete them by the due date.
 The final proficiency assessment may only be performed with a preceptor, course instructor or GATP faculty.

 You have two opportunities to successfully pass the final assessment of a proficiency before the assigned due date.
 An appointment for a final assessment must be made 24 hours in advance.
 Do not perform the final assessment the day the proficiency is due.
 It will not allow time for a make-up.
-Level Is test with preceptors; Level IIs test with the CEC/GATP faculty ONLY during theeight-week medical professional clinical.
+Level Is test with preceptors; Level IIs test with the CCE/GATP faculty ONLY during the eight-week specialty healthcare clinical rotation.

 If a proficiency is not successfully passed (≥80%) after the two attempts, make-ups will occur during dead week.
-It is your responsibility to make sure that it is completed or an incomplete willbe given or failure of the course, thus resulting in a delay of graduation.
+It is your responsibility to make sure that it is completed or an incomplete will be given or failure of the course, thus resulting in a delay of graduation.

-Dead week is intended only for failed proficiencies or missed proficiencies due to an excusedabsence for the clinical course, or other arranged absence.
+Dead week is intended only for failed proficiencies or missed proficiencies due to an excused absence for the clinical course, or other arranged absence.